 For the moment, however, given the lack of response in his hometown we can perhaps understand why Jesus' next instructions to the disciples seem so harsh.
 "If they won't listen to you, shake off the dust that is on your feet as a testimony against them."
 Wow!
 There's that Middle East disgracing with feet again - shades of shoes thrown at dignitaries and images of people beating statues with their sandals.
-This is not just a "testimony against", this is an action of public contempt.
-But for all of the negative emphasis carried in that admonition, Mark also adds a footnote proclaiming great success, as "they cast out many demons, and anointed with oil many who were sick and cured them."
+This is not merely a "testimony against", this is an action of public contempt and condemnation.
+But set against the negative emphasis carried in that admonition, Mark also adds a positive footnote proclaiming great success, as "they cast out many demons, and anointed with oil many who were sick and cured them."